usepat/soniccontrol/docs/sonic_package/sonic_package.md

 SonicPackage is the core of SonicControl.
 It contains all necessary functionality to communicate with the device, send commands and get answers, execute scripts and execute procedures.

+@startuml
+!include sonicpackage/class_sonic_package.puml
+@enduml

 ## Sonic Amp

 @see sonicpackage.sonicamp_.SonicAmp

-The SonicAmp is responsible for executing commands and then updates the @ref sonicpackage.amp_data.Status of itself.
+The SonicAmp is responsible for executing commands and then updates the [Status](@ref sonicpackage.amp_data.Status) of itself.
 It basically represents the device and hides all the communication that occurs under the hood, so that you can program, like you execute commands on the device directly.
-The amp has to be constructed with the @ref sonicpackage.builder.AmpBuilder after constructing the Communicator.
+The amp has to be constructed with the [AmpBuilder](@ref sonicpackage.builder.AmpBuilder) after constructing the [Communicator](@ref sonicpackage.communication.communicator.Communicator).

 ## RemoteController